Khanyi Mbau reunited with her boyfriend in Dubai

-Johannesburg – TV star Khanyi Mbau is back in Dubai after she abandoned her boyfriend Kudzai Mushonga.
+Johannesburg – TV star Khanyi Mbau is back in Dubai after she abandoned her nouveau riche boyfriend Terrence Kudzai Mushonga.

 Her boyfriend, Kudzai Mushonga was left heartbroken and posted a 24-minute video on his Instagram stories expressing his feelings at the time of the incident.